pfistchr/arxiv-1805.11059/README.md

 ~/arxiv-1805.11059/lowerbound$
 ```

-The verification takes around 15 minutes and is successful if the program shows `finish`.
+The verification takes around 15 minutes and is successful if the program outputs `finish`.
 (The expected output is also in the file `mpf.log`.)

 ### Verification with Mathematica